dssg/hitchhikers-guide/prerequisites/osx.md

 Nice guide to use [virtualenv](http://docs.python-guide.org/en/latest/starting/install/osx/).

 *Note: The caveat of using `pip` directly instead of `conda`, is that `conda` will take care of external dependencies for you (some Python packages depend on non-Python packages to work).
 But you can install those with `brew`.*

-# Asking for help

-We just started this repo but we want the [issues section](https://github.com/dssg/hitchhikers-guide/issues) to be a knowledge base for common problems.

-If you have any trouble installing anything check closed issues.
-If you don't find the answer, feel free to [open an issue](https://github.com/dssg/hitchhikers-guide/issues/new) and someone will help you.

-*To open issues, you need to create a Github account (you'll need it for the summer anyway).*